-Q: The Traveling Philosopher: What exactly is the Mongol Rally?
+Q: Spencer: What exactly is the Mongol Rally?

 Pam: The Mongol Rally is a car rally, and one of the most intense adventures in the world.
 It's over 10,000 kms of rough (and sometimes non-existent) roads.
 Although adventure is key, so is raising money for charity.
 Since the first rally in 2004, the Mongol Rally has raised over £3 Million.

-Q: The Traveling Philosopher: What would I have to do to participate in the Mongol Rally?
+Q: Spencer: What would I have to do to participate in the Mongol Rally?

 Pam: Do you have a week for me to tell you?
 The first step is to sign-up when spots open in September.
 After that, find teammates, pay your deposit, find a car, plan your route, apply for your visas, there is a lot do to.
 The earlier you sign-up and start preparing, the better off you'll be.

-Q: The Traveling Philosopher: What made you want to participate?
+Q: Spencer: What made you want to participate?

 Pam: It was December, I was home briefly between trips, and I was in need of an exciting adventure.
 I love the possibilities that the Mongol Rally brings.
 I'm addicted to chaos (which is unhealthy, I know!) and the thought of bribing police, camping in the dessert, dealing with Embassies, gets my nerves jumping.
 I love it.

-Q: The Traveling Philosopher: How can people get involved and participate who aren’t actually taking part in the rally?
+Q: Spencer: How can people get involved and participate who aren't actually taking part in the rally?

 Pam: As a team we've sat down (on Skype as we're all strangers, and have never met in person) and spoke about ways to raise money for he charity.
 We currently have two ways for people to get involved.
 Intrepid Travel is one of our sponsors for the rally, and they already support our charity, The Lotus Children's Centre.
 Donations made through the Intrepid Foundation site are matched dollar for dollar, which is awesome.
 The other way people can get involved is through our Mystery Crate offer.